gu-fan/simpleterm.vim/README.rst

-``Sbind`` bind current buffer with terminal ``idx`` in terminal list, then it only triggered by bind buffer if no ``idx`` provided, bind to last terminal,
+``Sbind`` bind current buffer with terminal ``idx`` in terminal list, then it only triggered by bind buffer if no ``idx`` provided, bind to last terminal, use 0 / -2 to bind to 'first / one before last'

 ``Skill`` Kill all terminal